 - What you need to know about transferring Pokémon to and from Pokémon Home

-- Pokémon Go to Home limitations, rewards and things to know
+- Pokémon Go to Home Limitations, Gigantamax Melmetal and Mystery Box rewards, and other things to know about transferring from Go to Home

-- How to transfer Pokémon from Switch games Sword and Shield and Pokémon Let's Go to Pokémon Home
+- How to transfer Pokémon from Sword, Shield and Let's Go to Pokémon Home, and back to Sword and Shield

 - How to transfer Pokémon from 3DS games with Pokémon Bank

-- How to move Pokémon from Black and White and Virtual Console games using Pokémon Transporter
+- How to move Pokémon from Black, White and Virtual Console games using Pokémon Transporter

 - How to move Pokémon from Game Boy Advance and DS Pokémon games to Pokémon Home